 Questions, concerns, or qualms?
 Please, do not hesitate to contact me for answers to your inquiries or to alleviate any apprehensions regarding tutoring services.

-Undergraduate Degree: University of California-Berkeley - Current Undergrad, English
+Undergraduate Degree: University of California-Berkeley - Bachelor in Arts, English

 SAT Verbal: 740